 Innovative processes What/how can innovative processes and technologies be applied to NC utilities for water and wastewater treatment, plant operation, energy production, distribution systems, waste discharge management, potable and reclaimed water supply, and the repair, management and planning of infrastructure?
+What information gaps exist and what processes are needed for effective utility management and treatment of emerging contaminants of concern?

-FOCUS AREA 3: SURFACE WATER & GROUNDWATER HYDROLOGY
+RESEARCH PRIORITY AREA 3: GROUNDWATER & SURFACE WATER

-What are the human impacts to groundwater and surface water availability and quality in North Carolina?
+What are the human impacts to groundwater and/or surface water availability and quality in North Carolina?
 What fundamental hydrogeological interactions of surface water and groundwater resources do we need to further understand in order to support the sustainable use of water resources?
+How can information and data gaps be addressed to better understand and manage groundwater and/or surface water resources?

-FOCUS AREA 4: WATERSHED MANAGEMENT
+RESEARCH PRIORITY AREA 4: WATERSHED MANAGEMENT

-In NC watersheds where Total Maximum Daily Loads (TMDLs) and nutrient management plans have been implemented, what changes in water quality have been observed?
+In NC watersheds where Total Maximum Daily Loads (TMDLs), nutrient management plans, and allocation management strategies and studies have been implemented, what changes in water quality and quantity have been observed?
 What are the sources, transport and fate of nutrients and sediments in surface waters in these watersheds?
-What physical, hydrological, biological and/or community dynamics need to be understood to enhance watershed management approaches?
+What physical, hydrological, biological and/or community dynamics need to be understood to enhance watershed management approaches to improve stream and human health, and ensure adequate supply?